 I am convinced that a failure of imagination partly underlies the resistance to the greater hope.
 If a person dies hating and rejecting God, how can God possibly deliver him or her from that rejection?
 The medicinal understanding of purgatory comes to the rescue.
 That there is a hell for the impenitent, all universalists affirm.
 But it is not an everlasting punishment but the painful redemptive process by which the risen Christ liberates us from our delusions and addictions and brings us to clear vision of that Love for which each of us desires.

 The gospel of the death and resurrection of Jesus Christ is a message of triumph and unconquerable hope: God will reconcile all sinners to himself in the eschatological transfiguration of the cosmos.
 This hope therefore authorizes preachers to proclaim the gospel in the performative mode of unconditional promise.
 This paper was delivered at a conference in Cardiff, Wales in 2014 and subsequently published in the journal Logos (2017).

 This 3-article series represents a recently revised and expanded blog version of the above Cardiff lecture.
 How does apokatastasis shape and inform our preaching of the gospel?
 How does it fit in with the Orthodox understanding of Church as manifestation of the Kingdom?

-Dame Julian of Norwich was probably not a universalist, not explicitly so; but clearly the greater hope dwelt deep in her heart.
+Dame Julian of Norwich was probably not a universalist, not explicitly so, but her visions of Christ provide a strong case for the salvation of all.
+Clearly the greater hope dwelt deep in her heart.
+“All shall be well.”

 “But what about Judas? the universalist is always asked.
 Judas is the test case of the Savior’s love.
 Will Christ, can Christ, save his fallen apostle?